robmurray-avant/SUNSIGHT-TI84Plus/README.md

 The aim is not to replace a full celestial-navigation practice.
 It is to provide a compact, independent way of reducing Sun sights when normal electronic navigation is unavailable.

-## Important
+## Disclaimer:

-This software is an educational and backup navigation tool.
-Test it independently, maintain competent navigation practice, and carry other independent means of determining position.
-A correct calculation cannot compensate for incorrect sight data, poor time, a bad DR position, or an incorrectly entered value.
+This software is an educational and backup navigation tool, not a substitute for experience, education, judgment or common sense.
+While I have tested it extensively against the U.S. Naval Observatory’s “Celestial Navigation Data for Assumed Position and Time” and other authoritative sources, and it generally behaves itself and delivers accurate results, I cannot guarantee perfection (just ask Debra).
+A correct calculation will not save you from bad sights, a watch that has wandered off UTC, a rubbish DR, or classic “I typed 62° instead of 26°” type errors.
+Garbage in, garbage out remains undefeated.
+Test it yourself.
+Keep and use other independent means of finding out where you are.
+And remember: this program will not make you taller or better looking, alleviate hangover symptoms, or prevent you from hitting something solid if you ignore the results.
+Use at your own risk, preferably while (reasonably) sober. *****